BryanApellanes/bamvvm/README.md

 BAM application model, view, view-model framework

 # Models
 All models in BAMvvm are plain and simply JavaScript objects.
-They may be observed by using observer.observe which will return an observable object if an object is specified or an observable collection if an array is specified; see observer
+They may be observed by using observer.observe (see [observer.js](https://github.com/BryanApellanes/bamvvm/blob/master/data/observer.js)) which will return an observable object if an object is specified or an observable collection if an array is specified; see observer